 “You know who he’s talking about, right?” whispers Abed Allatif al-Jeemo, a painter.
 “Assad.”
 Radical Islamic fighters from the Islamic State of Iraq and Al Sham (ISIS) chased Jeemo out of the northern town of Jarabalus a year ago.

 “They threatened to kill me because I painted anti-regime graffiti on a wall, so I was forced to come to Turkey,” Jeemo tells Al-Monitor.
 “I feel safe here.”
+It was the graffitti considered sinful, not its substance, that had triggered the jihadis.

 A man who is filming the event is less sanguine.
 “There are regime spies everywhere,” he hisses.